TTalex/TTalex.github.io/_posts/2016-05-15-Blue-hair-and-black-rims.md

  image: Blue-hair-and-black-rims/header.jpg
  teaser: Blue-hair-and-black-rims/header.jpg
 categories: [Code]
-Tags: [Javascript, JQuery, html, svg filters, css, photoshop, images]
+Tags: [Javascript, JQuery, html, svg filters, css, Photoshop, images]
 excerpt: Dynamically changing colors of a part of a picture, using jquery and svg filters
 published: true
 ---
 Hey Senskers !

 # The story
 A little while ago, while I was fiending my favorite sub-reddits as I often did in my (now missed) extensive spare time, I ran into one of the most common questions of /r/picrequest.
-For those unfamiliar with this sub-reddit, people come in and ask for photo edits to a community of photoshop "experts" osciliating between having fun and not realizing that they should be paid for their work.
+For those unfamiliar with this sub-reddit, people come in and ask for photo edits to a community of Photoshop "experts" oscillating between having fun and not realizing that they should be paid for their work.
 Anyway, it was one of the classical "please change the color of this" type of request.

 ![image-center](/images/Blue-hair-and-black-rims/request.jpg){: .align-center}

-What poor /u/Kuri619 ignored back then was how easy this is to do for a photoshop amateur and not only could the color be changed to black, but it could be done to any color ... within the software itself.
+What poor /u/Kuri619 ignored back then was how easy this is to do for a Photoshop amateur and not only could the color be changed to black, but it could be done to any color ... within the software itself.

 ![image-center](/images/Blue-hair-and-black-rims/photoshop.gif){: .align-center}